brentlaster/adv-k8s2/codespace-labs.md

 **Lab 1- Working with Kubernetes Probes **

-**Purpose: In this lab, we'll see how to build Docker images from Dockerfiles.**
+**Purpose: In this lab, we'll learn how Kubernetes uses probes for determining the health of pods, how to set them up, and how to debug problems around them.**

 1. For this workshop, files that we need to use are contained in the directory **adv-k8s** in the home directory on the disk.
 Under that directory are subdirectories for each of the main topics that we will